Essex: County Councils

 Essex County Council was formed in 1889.
 However, County Boroughs of West Ham (1889–1965), Southend-on-Sea (1914–1974) and East Ham (1915–1965) formed part of the county but were county boroughs (not under county council control, in a similar manner to unitary authorities today).
 12 boroughs and districts provide more localised services such as rubbish and recycling collections, leisure and planning, as shown in the map on the right.

 The north-west tip of Essex, the parishes of Great Chishill, Little Chishill and Heydon, were transferred to Cambridgeshire when the County Councils were created in 1889.
 Parts of a number of other parishes were also transferred at that time, and since.

 Greater London established

 The boundary with Greater London was established in 1965, when East Ham and West Ham county boroughs and the Barking, Chingford, Dagenham, Hornchurch, Ilford, Leyton, Romford, Walthamstow and Wanstead and Woodford districts as well as a part of Chigwell were transferred to form the London boroughs of Barking and Dagenham, Havering, Newham, Redbridge and Waltham Forest.

 Two unitary authorities

 In 1998, the boroughs of Southend-on-Sea and Thurrock were separated from the administrative county of Essex after successful requests to become unitary authorities.

-Administration and politics

-Essex County Council

-The county council governs the non-metropolitan county of Essex in England.
-It has 75 councillors, elected from 70 divisions, some of which elect more than one member, but before 1965, the number of councillors reached over 100.
-The council is currently under No overall control, with the Labour Party working in a coalition with the Liberal Democrats and Independent politicians to form the administration.[2]
-The council meets at County Hall in the centre of Chelmsford.